scala/scala3/docs/docs/typelevel.md

       case Xs =:= HCons[type X, type Xs1] => S[Length[Xs1]]
     }

-If we don't want to introduce the type variable `X`, which is undused`, we could also formulate the type pattern with `<:<` instead of `=:=`:
+If we don't want to introduce the type variable `X`, which is unused, we could also formulate the type pattern with `<:<` instead of `=:=`:

     type Length[Xs <: HList] = {